 In addition to our licence duties we shall also provide a report to the Authority, either when requested, or where we become aware of any circumstances of significant non-compliance, in our use of Balancing Services.

-The report will summarise the incident together with an explanation of the circumstances leading to the deviation from this Balancing Principles Statement.
-We shall endeavour to provide such reports to the Authority within 28 days of the request being made.
-Furthermore such reports shall be made available to the industry (via the Ofgem website).
+The report will summarise the incident together with an explanation of the circumstances leading to the deviation from this Balancing Principles available to the industry (via the Ofgem website).